randomblast/drupal-facebook/README.txt

 Enable the devel module, http://drupal.org/project/devel.

-Enable the fb_devel module and add the block it provides to the footer of your Facebook theme.
+Enable the "DFF Devel" module and add the block it provides to the footer of your Facebook theme.

 If you see FBML Error (line 62): illegal tag "body" under "fb:canvas",